octahedron80/UnihanIndex/README.md

 Note: some errata may occur due to the sources.

-The **Chinese character** is also known as Han character, CJK(V) character, hanzi, kanji, hanja, hantu, sinogram, or sinograph.
+The **Chinese character** is also known as Han character, CJK(V) character, hanzi, kanji, hanja, hantu, sinogram, sinograph, sawndip, etc.